bs2kbs2k/smlinux/README.md

 Create a subdirectory in build/us_pc/romfs for each pak and place the pak file inside, and the next time you run the game it'll load that pak automatically.
 If you would prefer it to start disabled, use ~ at the beginning of the folder name.
 Do not move or remove !!base.pak, it should remain in "romfs" as fallback.

 ## **How to apply a patch?**
-*change path from sm64pc to sm64-port or sm64ex for newer repos*
+*change path from sm64pc to sm64-port/sm64ex/etc as appaproriate*

 Put the patch file into ~/sm64pc/enhancements (or specify the path differently when applying):